student-hub/flutter-workshop/README.md

 **ACS UPB Mobile** uses GitHub Actions for continuous integration & continuous deployment.
 What this means is, with every push to the repository, the tests are run in a virtual machine and the last commit pushed will be marked with a checkmark if the tests pass and an x if at least one test fails.
 If a new tag is added and the tests pass, the new version is automatically deployed onto the website and as an apk on GitHub.

-Ideally, every new feature should have its own tests or at least be added to the [integration test](https://github.com/acs-upb-mobile/acs-upb-mobile/blob/master/test/integration_test.dart), which runs on multiple screen sizes and navigates to all pages in the app to make sure there are no obvious errors like overflows.
+Ideally, every new feature should have its own tests or at least be added to the [integration test](https://github.com/acs-upb-mobile/acs-upb-mobile/blob/master/test/integration_test.dart), which runs on both orientations and multiple screen sizes and navigates to all pages in the app to make sure there are no obvious errors like overflows.

 ---